 - 10% open-text questions/items

-From there, consider the following common and useful measurements:
+From there, consider including the following measurements:

 How long should a pulse survey be?